 1890: Charles Bernheim was re-elected as President during the annual meeting of the Home for Aged and Infirm Hebrews which began at 10 o’clock this morning.

 1890: “Barons Alphonse and Nathaniel Rothschild have warned Emperor Franz Joseph and …the Minister of the Interior, that if oppression of the Jews is continued at Vienna, they will be forced to transfer their business” to Budapest.
 They claim that the leadings banks will follow them in moving their business.

 1891: A fire, which was allegedly set by a Jewish immigrant from Poland name Solomon Crizar, broke out at 222 Johnson Avenue in Brooklyn.

-1891: Birthdate of Henry Morgenthau Jr. Morgenthau was a neighbor of FDR.
+1891: In New York City Henry Morgenthau, Sr., a real estate mogul and diplomat, and Josephine Sykes gave birth to Henry Morgenthau Jr. a neighbor of FDR.
 It was this friendship rather than his financial wizardry that led to his appointment as US Secretary of the Treasury in 1934.
 He held that post until 1945, when Harry Truman took office.
 Morgenthau was the author of the so-called Morgenthau Plan which, according to critics, sought to turn Germany into one large farm after World War II.
 After two world wars in less than fifty years, Morgenthau was not alone in thinking that the only way to avoid another German Reich was to demilitarize and de-industrialize the country.
 The realities of the looming Cold War, among other concerns, derailed any such notions.

 1892(14th of Iyar, 5652): Pesach Sheini